thomashartm/gadgeto-scanner/README.md

 # Groovy Gadjeto Scanner

-Runs a set of checks grouped by pen testing phase.
+Runs a set of security checks grouped by pentesting phase and configurable as pen testing profiles.
+For each situation, the container and the profile canbe equipped with the fitting gadget.

-Each check consists of a set of underlying tools such as nmap or sslyze.
+Each check uses of a set of underlying tools such as nmap or sslyze.

-The application is supposed to run in an environment which has those tools preinstalled.
+The application uses a Dockerized Kali environment which has those tools preinstalled.

-Therefore run it in the context of a Dockerized Kali environment.
+# Run it

+Dockerized

+    docker run -p 5050:5050 --rm -it gadjetoscanner --phase <phasename> --url <target>

+Example

+    docker run -p 5050:5050 --rm -it gadjetoscanner --phase info --url localhost:8080

+Without docker on a local instance with all dependencies and tools available

+    java -jar groovy-gadjeto-scanner.jar --phase <phasename> --url <target>

+## Parameters

+The tool can either show all available phases through the list parameter or execute a scan List execution:
+--list Show all available phases (mandatory)

+Scan execution:

+--phase <phasename> (mandatory)
+--url <target> (mandatory)
+--config <path to configlocation>

 # Development Guide

-Build it
+Build the tool

     mvn clean package

-Run it (requires the tool dependencies to be installed)

-    java -jar groovy-gadjeto-scanner.jar --phase <phasename> --url <target>

-## Installation

 Build the docker image

     docker build --no-cache -t gadjetoscanner .

+## Debug the application inside the container

+Run the application while developing

+    java -agentlib:jdwp=transport=dt_socket,address=5050,suspend=y,server=y -jar target/groovy-gadjeto-scanner-1.0-SNAPSHOT.jar --phase info --url http://172.17.0.3:8080/WebGoat

+## Installation for development

 Run a container for local development

-    docker run -p 50505:50505 --rm -it -v $(pwd):/usr/src gadjetoscanner
+    docker run -p 5050:5050 --rm -it -v $(pwd):/usr/app gadjetoscanner

-### Testing the application
+## Testing the application

 WebGoat can be used to test the application. https://owasp.org/www-project-webgoat/